 A merchant cash advance (MCA) is an alternative form of financing for companies that need cash fast but lack credit and, thus, access to conventional business loans.
 Although credit rating and collateral requirements for MCAs are much looser than other types of business loans, they are also much more expensive.
 A business that gets an MCA is selling its future credit card receivables.
 The company providing the financing will get repaid by taking a fixed percentage of the business’s daily credit card sales.
 Here’s what you need to know to determine if your business needs this kind of loan.
+Consider working with a financial advisor to manage the cash flow of your business.

 How an MCA Works